 I have been living in Summit County CO for over 12 years spending most of my free time snowboarding, hiking, climbing, and floating down our rivers.
 I currently work as a paramedic.
 I am avalanche level 1 certified, high angle and swift water rescue tech, and have taken numerous courses on wilderness medicine and rescue.
 Besides my passion for the outdoors and medicine, I love catching our local music scene.

+When I am now serving as a board member and handling the financial documents for HCVA, I serve as guide for our trips.
 I have been a part of the Summit County community for 8 years.
 I moved from Fort Collins after earning an undergraduate degree in Biomedical Science from Colorado State University.
 Since arriving in Breckenridge, skiing and ski mountaineering have become my passions.
 I have completed my NREMT certification, AIARE Avalanche Level 1 and 2 certifications, an AIARE Avalanche Companion Rescue certification, and a Technical Ropes Certification from CMC.
 This season I will also be completing coursework in Alpine Rescue and Wilderness Emergency Medicine.
 When I'm not skiing you can find me mountain biking, rafting, climbing, or playing the violin in the Summit County Community Orchestra.